devzarr/devzarr.github.io/_posts/2022-07-26-zarr-roadmap.markdown

 tackle through volunteers’ contributions.
 Some of the high-level goals we focused on using the grant were API unification across open-source projects like NumPy, Dask, Xarray, project maturity, and efficient community engagement.
-The [Zarr Steering Council](https://github.com/zarr-developers/governance/blob/main/GOVERNANCE.md#zarr-steering-council) spent almost a year working towards these goals, and we’re proud to say that we’ve made significant progress.
+The Zarr Community along with the [Zarr Steering Council](https://github.com/zarr-developers/governance/blob/main/GOVERNANCE.md#zarr-steering-council) spent almost a year working towards these goals, and we’re proud to say that we’ve made significant progress.

 As promised in the last blog, I will talk about what we’ve accomplished so far